Health and Safety

 - Ascertain that implementing controls does not enhance the overall risk to health and safety.

-This section will describe the COSHH signs, which consist of nine major hazard symbols.
+This section will describe the symbols of COSHH signs, which consist of nine major hazard symbols.
 While some of these symbols and signs are self-explanatory or have clear meanings, some require more explanation:

 Explosives (Symbol: Bomb Exploding)